 In the evening at my marina there are boats that run interior and exterior accent lighting for hours.
 How do they do that without running their batteries down?

 The new generation of LED lighting uses only a small amount of power.
 LED lighting puts little strain on your battery’s overall lifespan unlike standard lighting which drains your battery’s power in just a few short hours.
 LED lighting allows boaters to customize their lighting.
 There is an endless range of design options available with LED lighting.
 Simple bulb replacements, supply you with more vibrant and brighter lighting.

 LED also gives you the choice of color change accents or even multi-color strip lighting.
 Give your boat that “night glow” effect, once we install the Multi-Color strip lighting beneath your swim platform your boat will be standing out over them all in your marina.
 Remote control LED lighting will give you the ultimate versatility in your lighting.
 Control all aspects of your lighting from a convenient location using one remote.
 LED lighting is the best value and easiest update you can do for your boat.
 Stop in our showroom and check out the largest LED selection in the Pittsburgh area.
 We are always happy to assist with more information or product demonstrations.

 Spring is just around the corner.
 Is there anything I should do to my boat before the beginning of the season?

 Start the season off right by doing a thorough inspection before you ever start the engine.
 Check the condition of your anodes, bellows and shift cable.
 Change your fuel filters if you did not change them in the fall.
 Inspect your propeller for damage and replace your battery if it does not hold a full charge.
-If you are not a do-it-yourself boater, call or email Roger in our Service Department to schedule your pre-season inspection.
+If you are not a do-it-yourself boater, call or email Phil in our Service Department to schedule your pre-season inspection.